DjayselPessoa/projetoPFN/README.md

 # PYTHON FOR NOOBS

-START THE PROGRAM BY OPENING THE FILE Opening.py!
+FIXED FILE NAMES!
+TO START THE PROGRAM USE THE FILE Inicio.py

 This is an educational program that works through the terminal in order to explain/teach about Python operators for beginners in the language.
 It is noteworthy that the greatest educational value of this idea is THE PROGRAM CODE ITSELF.